crgdb/gdb-7.11-patches/README.md

 maintainers made a big change which refactored a lot of the support for the C family of languages.

-Because of insufficient testing on this change, GDB’s objective-c language mode became unusable.
-The GDB maintainers rationalized that they lack the ability to test objective-c.
+Because of insufficient testing of this change, GDB’s objective-c language mode became unusable.

 The damage was so bad that even basic C language support was broken in objective-c language mode (objective-c is a proper superset of C).
-They just ignored objective-c mode.

 Even though clang and lldb are popular alternatives to gcc and gdb, there are still users of gcc and gdb.